-In this inbound marketing guide for managers, I’m going you to explain the difference between inbound marketing and outbound marketing, why inbound marketing is preferred method for your online business and how to successfully start doing it.
+In this inbound marketing guide for managers, I’m going to explain the difference between inbound marketing and outbound marketing, why inbound marketing is the preferred method for your online business, and how to start doing it successfully.

-Before going further, you should know that marketing is a massive component of growing our businesses, and it’s no secret that the modern digital age has both given us way more opportunities to reach our audiences and made determining how to approach our marketing more complicated.
+Before going further, you should know that marketing is a massive component of growing our businesses.
+It’s no secret that the modern digital age has given us way more opportunities to reach our audiences and determine how to approach our marketing more complicated.

-Leveraging the benefits of digital marketing requires an overall understanding of the digital environment and a smart strategic approach.
+Leveraging digital marketing benefits requires an overall understanding of the digital environment and a smart strategic approach.

 There are two significant types of marketing: inbound and outbound.
 All marketing tactics can be divided into these two overall categories.

 Outbound marketing is the traditional form of marketing in which a company initiates contact by sending its message to an audience.

 This is usually done through marketing tactics, including, but not limited to, television, radio, print, and direct mail.
 These tactics are often referred to as “push” tactics meaning that the marketer is pushing information to the consumer hoping that the consumer will take action.

 Inbound marketing, on the other hand, refers to marketing tactics that focus on bringing customers to your company rather than your company going to them.

 By strategically developing content that is appealing to your core demographic, your goal is to attract potential customers to you.
 This is done through SEO, blogging, social media, and vlogging, among others.

 1.3.
 Is Inbound marketing the best for you?